-In presenting this report, I am aware that in September 2015 Ofsted launched far-reaching changes to the way it conducts inspections.
-There have also been changes to Ofsted's inspection workforce, and to its complaints handling process, with the introduction at Step 3 of regional scrutiny committees, including external stakeholder representatives, whose role will be to consider whether Ofsted's policy and procedures on handing complaints have been followed correctly.
+In September 2015, Ofsted launched far-reaching changes to the way it conducted inspections.
+These included changes to Ofsted's complaints handling process, most notably through the introduction at Step 3 of regional scrutiny committees, including external stakeholder representatives, whose role is to consider whether Ofsted's policy and procedures on handing complaints have been followed correctly.